 You can share files between Windows and Android

-It allows quick APK installation through drag and drop
+It allows quick APK installation through drag and drops

 It includes a gaming center, access to most Android apps and games, support for mouse and keyboard.

-It allows multitasking allowing you to watch video and play games at a time.
+It allows multitasking allowing you to watch videos and play games at a time.

-Most of these emulators work fine on Android Oreo and Android Nougat which are old versions of Android.
+Most of these emulators work fine on Android Oreo and Android Nougat, which are old versions of Android.
 So, you need not rush for the latest version.
 Additionally, most of these emulators are available for free.
-Thus, making it easy for gamers on budget.
+Thus, making it easy for gamers on a budget.

 All you need to do is select as per your preference.
 We have many names to suggest to you.
 However, we want to leave it to you to select as there are so many good options available.

-If you think we have missed out on any information that can be helpful for other, feel free to share your feedback.
+If you think we have missed out on any information that can be helpful for others, feel free to share your feedback.